cellsummer/markdown-cv/index.md

 * Wrote specs for the input and output requirements for the end-to-end ESG file generating process
 * Presented key differences between the in-house ESG and the US Academy ESG to senior management; Also presented cost-benefit analysis on several alternatives regarding the implementing solutions for decision-making
 * Expertise in the techniques used in the ESG simulation and calibration

-**Roles and Responsibility**
-* Developed **GGY AXIS ALM** model for multiple business use cases, such as AAT, C3P1 and DST.
-The model served as the core calculation engine for the end-to-end modeling solution
-* Worked with business partners to build the enterprise end-to-end modeling platform; Supported Unit Testing and User Acceptance Testing; Wrote model technical specifications
-* In charge of **Asset modeling** in GGY AXIS covering fixed income assets, derivatives, equity and structured assets
-* In charge of **Reinvestment modeling** in GGY AXIS to mimic Prudential's Global Portfolio Management practice; Modeled complex **reinvestment strategies** using internal coding algorithm

 ### **Voya** `2015.5 - 2015.8`